WilliamJCole/Curved/ReadMe.rst

 While Excel can be used to calculate a students grades, I would like a simpler and more automatic course to get my grades.

-1. **Current Alternatives**:Excel and Blackboard both can complete these tasks.
+1. **Current Alternatives**: Excel and Blackboard both can complete these tasks.
 2. **Value Proposition**: This program can also be utilized to calculate further grades, and it would be an automatic process.